Daguhh/tri_photo_date/README.md

 Here is typicals steps users should perform to run the program:

+1. Find files, set up filters and fill options
     1. Fill source folder and destination folder
     2. Run **'1.
-Scan'** : it will search for all medias in those folders and populate the **tools** tab
+Scan'** : it will search for all medias in those folders, it will also populate the **tools** tab
     3. Go to **tools** tab.
-In the differents toolboxes, you will find all necessary datas to inform fields **source** and **destination** in **main** tab.
+In the differents toolboxes, you will find all necessary datas to inform remaining fields in sections **source** and **destination** in **main** tab.
-Use checkbox when you can or use copy/paste to get placerholders.
+    Use checkbox when you can or use copy/paste to get placerholders, or fill all manually.
     4. Set **options** section, use tootlip to get information on waht to do.
+2. Compute new paths for files
-5. Run **'2.
+    1. Run **'2.
 Pre-calculate'** : it will use all parameters to pre-generate path where to move photos.
     It include getting photo metadata, resolving location, replacing placerholders and all options you checked.
-6. On right side click the vertical button "Show preview".
+    2. On right side click the vertical button "Show preview".
 It will display a table showing gathered data and calculated folders and filenames for each photos.
-7. Adapt parameters in **main** tab if needed and re-run **2.
+    3. Adapt parameters in **main** tab if needed and re-run **2.
 Pre-calculate** until you fine with the parameters.
+3. If you're fine with the result, execute
-8. Please check if you simulate/copy/move the files and run **3.
+    1. Please check if you simulate/copy/move the files and run **3.
 Execute**.
 Wait until the process end.
-9. You can quit, parameters are automaticly saved for next section.
+    2. You can quit, parameters are automaticly saved for next section.

 ## Files